saraseeberg/SightSee/README.md

 ## Testing

+### End-to-End Testing

-**Cypress** Cypress is used for end-to-end testing to validate key features, including search, filtering, and navigation.
-This framework simulates user interactions to verify that the application performs as expected across various scenarios.
+We use **Cypress** for end-to-end testing to validate key features such as search, filtering, and navigation.
+Cypress simulates user interactions, ensuring the application behaves as expected across various scenarios.

-**Unit tests**
+### Component Testing

+**Vitest** is utilized for testing individual components, ensuring their functionality and integration within the application.

+### Code Structure and Type Safety

+To maintain clean and well-structured code, we use **Prettier** for formatting and **ESLint** for enforcing type safety and coding standards.

 ## How To Run

 To run the application in development mode, follow these steps:

-> **💡 Note** </br>
-> You will not be able to start the backend server without access to our `.env` file.
-As a result, you can still run the frontend, but the application will display no data, and much of the functionality will be unavailable.
-This is a security measure to protect our database from unauthorized access or modifications.

 1. **Clone the repository**: